 The owner of a Valley-based clinical research and psychology firm was so moved by a Hantsport’s teen’s fundraiser that he’s looking to donate thousands to help combat childhood cancer.

 And, he’s challenging fellow Nova Scotians to do the same.

-Mark Johnston, the owner and medical director of True North Clinical Research and True North Psychological Services, said he will match, dollar for dollar, funds raised by Brett King between July 5 and August 31.
+Mark Johnston, the owner and medical director of Centricity Research and True North Psychological Services, said he will match, dollar for dollar, funds raised by Brett King between July 5 and August 31.